 Added by IanGayle Moore-Morrans on February 7, 2015 at 3:39pm — No Comments

 It is true that I am a relative of Thomas Jefferson which causes a great deal of pride but lately, I have been considering the possibility that I may have another relation of more ancient descent and more holy.
 This thought is not…Continue

 Added by Linda Heavner Gerald on February 7, 2015 at 10:40am — No Comments

 What is writing fiction all about?
 If you're an author, ask yourself this question.
 It's important, and here's why.
 You have to make a decision about why you write.
 If you write to make a big splash on the literary ocean, then that's the wrong reason.
 If you write because you believe what you have to say is…Continue

 Added by Chéri Vausé on February 7, 2015 at 3:36pm — No Comments

 One of the first errors I learned about as a novice writer had to do with the use of exclamation points.
-After penning my first novel, and fortunately, before publication, I was taught by a writing guru that exclamation points don’t belong in one’s narratives.…Continue
+After penning my first novel, and fortunately, before publication, I was taught by a writing guru that exclamation points don’t belong in one’s narratives.
+Period.

 In writing your screenplay or novel or play, you must have a star.
 This is the person who fascinates you enough to write all those countless words.
 When we have a tightly written manuscript, it means we have become fascinated with a certain person in such a way that we actually live through that character.…Continue